octopize/avatar-python/doc/source/user_guide.md

 ## How to download an avatar dataset

 This section is responsible for showing you how to download a dataset from our server.
-Note that you can't download an original dataset once it has been uploaded.
+Note that for security reason, you can't download an original dataset once  it's uploaded.

 ### As a pandas dataframe